DeepLabCut/DeepLabCut/docs/maDLC_AdvUserGuide.md

 # Install and test:

+**Quick start:** If you are using DeepLabCut on the cloud, or otherwise cannot use the GUIs and you should install with: `pip install deeplabcut`; if you need GUI support, please use: `pip install 'deeplabcut[gui]'`.

-Install DLC as noted elsewhere, then run the test script found here (you will need to git clone first): https://github.com/DeepLabCut/DeepLabCut/blob/master/examples/testscript_multianimal.py
+Install DLC (we recommend using our supplied conda env) then run the test script found here (you will need to git clone first): https://github.com/DeepLabCut/DeepLabCut/blob/master/examples/testscript_multianimal.py
 ```python
 python testscript_multianimal.py
 ```

-# Get started in the terminal:
+# Get started in the terminal or Project GUI:

+**GUI:** simply open your conda env, and windows/linux type `python -m deeplabcut`.
+MacOS users: `pythonw -m deeplabcut.` Then follow the tabs!
+It might be useful to read the following, however, so you understand what each command does.

-Start iPython, or if you are using MacOS, you must use ``pythonw`` vs. typing ``ipython`` or ``python``, but otherwise it's the same.
+**TERMINAL:** Start iPython, or if you are using MacOS, you must use ``pythonw`` vs. typing ``ipython`` or ``python``, but otherwise it's the same.
-If you are using DeepLabCut on the cloud, you cannot use the GUIs and you need to first set `DLClight=True`.
 If you use Windows, please always open the terminal with administrator privileges.
 Please read more [here](https://github.com/DeepLabCut/Docker4DeepLabCut2.0), and in our Nature Protocols paper [here](https://www.nature.com/articles/s41596-019-0176-0).
 And, see our [troubleshooting wiki](https://github.com/AlexEMG/DeepLabCut/wiki/Troubleshooting-Tips).

 Open an ``ipython`` session and import the package by typing in the terminal:
 ```python